hawaiisfishes.com

 John Earle spotted this amazing animal sitting motionless in silty sand at a depth of about 60 ft. off Kahe Point, O`ahu.
 He called me over then touched it lightly with his wand whereupon it spread its arms menacingly in a span of at least 12 in.
 Having never seen anything like it before, I decided to collect it in case it was a species not known in Hawai`i.
 Picking it up was easy but holding it for any length of time was not; it seemed to be able to reach me with its pincers no matter where I grasped it.
 Eventually we got it into a bag, and, once ashore, into a bucket.

 When I got home I put an airstone in the bucket and started looking in books to see what it might be.
 Clearly, it belonged to the crab family Parthenopidae, commonly known as "elbow crabs."
 A 1965 book (long out of print) by Spencer Wilkie Tinker got me pretty close to the answer.
 The book is titled "Pacific Crustacea, an Illustrated Handbook of the Reef-Dwelling Crustacea of Hawaii and the South Seas" and on p.
 88 it shows a photo of the crab, or something very much like it, under the name Lambrus (Rhinolambrus) longispinis.
-Tinker called it the Long-Spined Parthenopid Crab Of it he says:
+Tinker called it the Long-Spined Parthenopid Crab.
+Of it he says:

 "The carapace of shell of this crab is covered with tubercles and short spines.
 The front legs or chelipeds are large and are also covered with tubercles and spines, of which those along the angles of these legs are triangular in shape.
 The walking legs are slender, quite smooth, and marked with encircling bands of color.
 The carapace measures about two inches in width.
 This is an Indo-Pacific species which extends from Hawaii southward to Australia, westward to Japan, through the East Indies, and across the Indian Ocean to the coast of Africa.